ebruiserisobay/hybrid_recommender_system-user-based-item-based/README.md

 ## Business Problem

-For the user whose ID is given, 10 movie recommendations were made using item-based and user-based recommender methods.
+10 movie recommendations were made using item-based and user-based recommender methods.
 5 suggestions from the user-based model and 5 suggestions from the item-based model and finally 10 suggestions were made from 2 models.

 ## About Dataset